One Thanksgiving, I got creative with homemade cranberry sauce and tried to make it fancy.

 - Cranberry Cream Cheese Stuffed French Toast with Cornflake Crunch Topping uses 1 cup leftover cranberry sauce

-- Cranberry Sorbet (recipe below) uses at least 1 cup cranberry sauce or more
+- Cranberry Sorbet uses at least 1 cup cranberry sauce or more

 Ingredients